vega/vega-desktop/readme.md

 # Vega-Desktop

 > App for viewing visualizations created in Vega or Vega-Lite.
-We are not actively maintinaing this application.
-Please use the [Vega-Editor](https://vega.github.io/editor/).
+We are not always keeping the versions of Vega and Vega-Lite up to date.
+Please use the [Vega-Editor](https://vega.github.io/editor/) to work with the latest versions.

 **Download from [GitHub releases](https://github.com/vega/vega-desktop/releases).**